 -

-Surgical Intervention: In some cases, surgery may be required to correct structural abnormalities that contribute to sleep apnea.
+Surgical Intervention: In some cases, surgery may be required to correct structural abnormalities that contribute to sleep apnoea.

 -

-Lifestyle Modifications: Maintaining a healthy weight, avoiding alcohol, and quitting smoking can help reduce apnea episodes.
+Lifestyle Modifications: Maintaining a healthy weight, avoiding alcohol, and quitting smoking can help reduce apnoea episodes.

 -